iar1000/felix_schumacher/README.md

 use the keys on your keyboard to move and have fun! but be careful, too much alcohol changes your cognitive capabilities...

 ### troubleshooting
-make sure you went through the installation guide first and everything is setup properly.
+make sure you went through the installation guide first and everything is setup properly. if you did and it still doesn't work, ask ChatGPT. last resort is to message me.

 ## further development
 feel free to use, change and enhace!